dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 **Return Value**

-The position of the start pattern relative to the barcode location.
+A `Range` of numbers representing the position range of the start pattern.

 ### getMiddlePatternRange

-The position of the middle pattern relative to the barcode location.
+Returns the position range of the middle pattern relative to the barcode's location.

 ```java
 Range<Float> getMiddlePatternRange();